-- Heat a cast iron pot on high with a couple of tablespoons oil, until almost smoking.
-Sear the meat from all sides on high heat, about 30 seconds per side.
+Heat a cast-iron pot on high with a couple of tablespoon of oil until almost smoking.
+Sear the meat on all sides on high heat, about 30 seconds per side.
 Transfer to separate dish.

-- Add a couple more tablespoons oil and sauté the onion until light golden in color, add the carrots and sauté for a couple more minutes.
+Add a couple more tablespoons oil and sauté the onion until light golden in color, then add the carrots and sauté for a couple more minutes.
 Add the tomato.

-- Lower the temperature to a minimum while still maintaining a very slow simmer.
-Let cook for 4-6 hours, until fork tender.
+Lower the temperature to a minimum while still maintaining a very slow simmer.
+Let cook for 4-6 hours covereed, until fork-tender.
 Every hour or so, rotate the meat from one side to the other.

 Hashtag your photos #LetTheBakingBeginBlog so I can see your creations and for a chance to be featured!